 The couple can create a seperate set of vows expressing their commitment to each other that they will read during the Wedding Sand Ceremony or the Minister will read a script explaining the tradition and meaning.
 The Couple chooses two different colors of sand that represents each of them.
 They each take turns pouring the sand from smaller vases into a larger Unity Vase while they recite their special vows.
 After the ceremony, the Unity Vase is taken to the couple’s home as a treasured keepsake of the special day.

 The Sand Ceremony is also a wonderful way to unite a blended family.
 If children are also involved in the new marriage then this is a beautiful way of expressing the love that you both share for them.
 Children can choose their own favorite color of sand that will represent them.
 Everyone takes turns pouring the sand into the Unity Vase, the children can even say something to each of you or just to the new parent.
 This is a very touching moment in the ceremony that represents the new family as a whole unit, but it also shows your family and friends how much love and acceptance there is as well as to the world.

 The Rose Presentation Ceremony is a time-honored tradition of letting people know that you love and respect them as well as acknowledging your gratitude.
 This is a very touching and emotional moment for the parties involved as well as your guests.

 During the ceremony, the Minister will announce a special thank you to the parents, sponsors or special persons of the couples for their love and support during their developmental years.
 The couple will bring a Rose to each Mother and Father, Sponsor, or a special person that has a nurturing effect; they will exchange loving words, hugs and handshakes and return to the Minister and continue with the ceremony.
 Couples may even leave a Rose on an empty seat of a loved one that can not be there with them.
-This is a Beautiful Tradition to add to your Special Day and one that will be cherished forever.
+This is a Beautiful Tradition to add to your Special Day.